Near Calhoun in Gordon County, Georgia — The American South (South Atlantic)

 This Federal move on the Confederate left & rear forced Johnston [CS] to evacuate his lines at Resaca.

 Erected 1953 by Georgia Historical Commission.
 (Marker Number 064-19.)

 Marker series.
 This marker is included in the Georgia Historical Society/Commission marker series.

 Location.
 34° 31.005′ N, 84° 59.418′ W. Marker is near Calhoun, Georgia, in Gordon County.
 Marker is at the intersection of Herrington Bend Road and Hunt Road, on the left when traveling north on Herrington Bend Road.
 Touch for map.
 Marker is in this post office area: Calhoun GA 30703, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 4 miles of this marker, measured as the crow Lay’s Ferry (approx. 1˝ miles away); Johnston's Rear Guard Stops McPherson (approx. 2.1 miles away); Roland Hayes (approx. 2.2 miles away); The Calhoun Depot (approx. 2.3 miles away); Calhoun, Ga, May 18, 1864. (approx. 2.4 miles away); Gordon County (approx. 2.4 miles away); Calhoun War Memorial (approx. 3.2 miles away); Sequoyah (approx. 3.2 miles away).
+At least 8 other markers are within 4 miles of this marker, measured as the crow Lay’s Ferry (approx. 1˝ miles away); Johnston's Rear Guard Stops McPherson (approx. 2.1 miles away); Roland Hayes (approx. 2.2 miles away); Calhoun Depot (approx. 2.3 miles away); a different marker also named The Calhoun Depot (approx. 2.3 miles away); Calhoun, Ga, May 18, 1864. (approx. 2.4 miles away); Gordon County (approx. 2.4 miles away); Calhoun War Memorial (approx. 3.2 miles away).
 Touch for a list and map of all markers in Calhoun.